 Spending 24 hours in Osaka, the third largest city in Japan is rather unique.
-Osaka boasts a distinct personality which sets itself apart from nearby Tokyo and Kyoto.
+Osaka boasts a distinct personality that sets itself apart from nearby Tokyo and Kyoto.
 Osaka may not be the most picturesque city but this is made up by its colourful décor and fantastic foodie scene.
 Osaka is famous for cooking up great tasting food and its slogan is ‘eat until you drop’.

 Though you could easily spend a couple of days eating your way around Osaka, it is still very possible to discover the city in just 24 hours.
 From delicious delicacies to riverside walks, we have those 24 hours in Osaka covered.